 If it ever did, the Bitcoin core developers could implement Equihash themselves, essentially firing all the current ASIC miners on the Bitcoin blockchain.
 The prospect of losing the hundreds of thousands of dollars they invested in their mining hardware with an algorithm change is enough to keep most miners on the network honest.

-Who Receives Bitcoin Gold?
+Who Received Bitcoin Gold?

-When Will It Be Live?
+When Did It Go Live?